 While these tips come from several years ago now, they are still relevant to your interview process.
 When testing candidates’ attention to detail, thought process, transparency, or credentials, it’s critical to try something unique to keep them on their toes.

 When you’re looking for a new candidate to hire, sometimes two or more heads are better than one.
 Having more than one person evaluate a candidate can be a fantastic way to see how various people perceive the person’s qualifications.

 In a 2017 Business Insider interview, Facebook’s global head of recruiting, Miranda Kalinowski, and VP of People, Lori Goler, spoke about their interview process.
 Kalinowski said after candidates have gone through the multiple interview steps, they turn it over to their employees.

 “They’re the closest to the work being done, so they’re able to impart a lot of firsthand experience about what it’s like to work on that team in that role, as well as answer any question the candidate might have,” she said.
 Facebook looks to make sure they match the right people with the right opportunities.

 In the end, your goal is to always look for the best person for the job.
-Although that can be a tall order for anyone, having the right process can go a long way.
-Whether it’s assessment-based, new processes, or oddball questions, the more committed you are to sharpening your interview process, the higher the chance you’ll find the perfect candidate for the job the first time.
+Although that can be a tall order for anyone, having the proper process can go a long way.
+Whether you use assessment-based, new processes, or oddball questions, it will serve you well to switch up your interview process.
+The more committed you are to sharpening your interview process, the higher the chance you’ll find the perfect candidate for the job the first time.